 14th Animation Division Excellence Award

-Animated feature film [Japan]
+Animated short film [Japan]

 Reason for Award

 The product of Japanese animation sensibilities that displays incredible “sprint”